Matthew Ebden

-Matthew Ebden (born 26 November 1987) is an Australian professional tennis player.
+Matthew Ebden (born 26 November 1987) is an Australian professional tennis player who reached a career high of world No. 1 in doubles.

-He is a two-time Grand Slam champion, having won the 2022 Wimbledon Championships in men's doubles alongside Max Purcell, and the 2013 Australian Open in mixed doubles with Jarmila Gajdošová.
-Ebden also finished runner-up at the 2022 Australian Open in men's doubles with Purcell, and the 2021 Australian Open and 2022 Wimbledon Championships in mixed doubles partnering Samantha Stosur.
-He reached his career-high doubles ranking of world No. 24 in January 2022, and has won seven doubles titles on the ATP Tour.
+Ebden is a three-time Grand Slam champion, having won the 2022 Wimbledon Championships and 2024 Australian Open in doubles with Max Purcell and Rohan Bopanna respectively, and the 2013 Australian Open in mixed doubles alongside Jarmila Gajdošová.
+Ebden won an Olympic gold medal at the 2024 Paris Olympics with John Peers.

+Ebden also finished runner-up at the 2022 Australian Open and 2023 US Open in men's doubles with Purcell and Bopanna respectively, and the 2021 Australian Open and 2022 Wimbledon Championships in mixed doubles partnering Samantha Stosur.
+He became world No. 1 for the first time in February 2024, the first Australian to top the doubles rankings since Todd Woodbridge in 2001, and has won 13 doubles titles on the ATP Tour, including the 2023 Indian Wells Masters and 2024 Miami Open.

 In singles, Ebden reached his highest ranking of world No. 39 in October 2018, and finished runner-up at the 2017 Hall of Fame Championships.
 He achieved his best major result at the 2018 Wimbledon Championships, reaching the third round.
 Ebden has represented Australia in the Davis Cup since 2012, and won the bronze medal in singles at the 2010 Commonwealth Games.

 Personal life

 Ebden was born in Durban, South Africa to Charles and Ann Ebden.
+He attended Hale School in Wembley Downs.
 Ebden is currently studying for a commerce degree while playing tennis professionally full-time.
-In Perth, Ebden plays State Grade for Wembley Downs Tennis Club as the number one player.
+In Perth, Ebden plays State Grade for Wembley Downs Tennis Club as the number one player in the Tennis West State League.
 He married Kim Doig, a lawyer, on 16 November 2012, in Margaret River, Western Australia.
-He attended Hale School in Wembley Downs.
+Ebden became a father in February 2022 when his son was born.
+Ebden is a member of the Sorrento and Wembley Down Tennis Clubs in Perth.